python/cpython/Doc/library/turtle.rst

 The procedural interface provides functions which are derived from the methods of the classes :class:`Screen` and :class:`Turtle`.
 They have the same names as the corresponding methods.
-A screen object is automativally created whenever a function derived from a Screen method is called.
+A screen object is automatically created whenever a function derived from a Screen method is called.
 An (unnamed) turtle object is automatically created whenever any of the functions derived from a Turtle method is called.